prasum/NYC-Taxi-Trip-Duration-Regression-Analysis/README.md

 #### The below steps are used for creating the ML pipeline

-- Splitting Train dataset into with outliers and without outliers and building two mode pipelines in the next steps.
+- Splitting Train dataset into with outliers and without outliers and building two model pipelines in the next steps.

 - Transformations on predictors and target after analyzing and visualizing their distribution and properties.